FUTURE-SL/AntiDDoS/README.md

 A high-performance **DDoS mitigation layer** built for the backend of **SCP: Secret Laboratory**, powered by the **LabAPI** framework.
 This module focuses on *stateless integrity*, *optimizations*, and *robust exploit prevention* without introducing latency or instability.

+⚠️ This plugin will not protect you from the following attacks:
+- Bandwidth saturation
+- Clients with real (non-spoofed) IP addresses (consider using iptables protection below to counter this)
+- Spoofing attacks that exceed your CPU's processing capacity (the plugin is technically capable of handling attacks only within a single CPU thread)

 ---

 👉 You can additionally protect your server using iptables rules here: